YashMehetre/YashMehetre/README.md

 ## 🚀 About Me

-I'm a passionate third-year B.Tech student specializing in Information Technology, with a keen interest in software development and emerging technologies.
+I'm a passionate B.Tech student specializing in Information Technology, with a keen interest in software development and emerging technologies.
 My journey is driven by curiosity and a desire to create impactful solutions.

 - 🔭 Currently working on: Payment Tracking and Analytics System
 - 🌱 Learning: System Design